Helmy-Lab/bactiseq/docs/usage.md

 ### Custom Containers

 In some cases, you may wish to change the container or conda environment used by a pipeline steps for a particular tool.
-By default, nf-core pipelines use containers and software from the [biocontainers](https://biocontainers.pro/) or [bioconda](https://bioconda.github.io/) projects.
+Often Nextflow pipelines use containers and software from the [biocontainers](https://biocontainers.pro/) or [bioconda](https://bioconda.github.io/) projects.
 However, in some cases the pipeline specified version maybe out of date.

 To use a different container from the default container or conda environment specified in a pipeline, please see the [updating tool versions](https://nf-co.re/docs/usage/configuration#updating-tool-versions) section of the nf-core website.

 ### Custom Tool Arguments

 A pipeline might not always support every possible argument or option of a particular tool used in pipeline.
-Fortunately, nf-core pipelines provide some freedom to users to insert additional parameters that the pipeline does not include by default.
+Fortunately, Nextflow pipelines provide some freedom to users to insert additional parameters that the pipeline does not include by default.

 To learn how to provide additional arguments to a particular tool of the pipeline, please see the [customising tool arguments](https://nf-co.re/docs/usage/configuration#customising-tool-arguments) section of the nf-core website.